usmaann/usmaann.github.io/_pages/about.md

 **News**

--- 1 paper accepted at the ACL-22 NLP-Power Workshop
+-- 1 paper accepted at the ACL 2022 NLP-Power Workshop

 -- 1 full paper accepted in the IEEE Journal of Biomedical and Health Informatics (J-BHI)